amandahantony/School_District_Analysis/README.md

 ![District Summary](Images/District_Summary.png)

 2) The school summary provided information on the size, type, budget, average scores and percentage passing for each school.
 The school summary from the updated analysis (as shown below), was significantly altered in comparison to the original analysis.
 Once the reading and math scores from Thomas High School grade 9 was replaced with NaN, the % Passing Math, % Passing Reading and % Overall Passing went down to 66.9%,	69.7% and 65.1%, respectively.
+These are over 20% lower than in the original analysis.
 Before the values were replaced, the % Passing values were all above 90%.
 The other values remained the same.

 ![School Summary](Images/school_summary.png)